Maritimes Scanning Site

 Communications

-Trunked channels (talkgroups) are in black.
-Conventional channels (frequencies) are in teal.
+Conventional (non-trunk) channels are shown in this colour.
+BU repeaters are for use in the event of trunk failure and might also be used by other municipal departments.
 Conventional backup repeaters are installed at each of the TMR sites that serve HRM.
 Repeaters with the same frequency have differing CTCSS tone access.
 It is thought or suspected that the core area bu rptrs use 156.7 and most rural bank rptrs use 173.8, with Tangier and Chaswood using 192.8.

 DISP-R 6416 |